-Protocols (including attachments and supplemental forms) must be submitted to ORA via email at IACUC@missouristate.edu or to a member of ORA.
-The most current version of the supplemental forms should be used and can be found on the ORA website.
+Protocols (including attachments and supplemental forms) must be submitted through the MSU online submission system, Labtracks.
+The link to Labtracks as well as supplemental forms can be found on the ORA website.
+The most current version of the supplemental forms should be used.